-The astonishing vocals of the late Ella Fitzgerald and Sarah Vaughan are brought to life for three exquisite nights with the leading ladies of vintage jazz Lily Dior and Vimala Rowe (Cafe Society Swing), and an all star band led by Hideaway's musical director Janette Mason!
+An exquisite three night celebration of Ella Fitzgerald's Centenary.
+The astonishing vocals of the late Ella Fitzgerald and Sarah Vaughan are brought to life with the leading ladies of vintage jazz Vimala Rowe (Cafe Society Swing) and Lily Dior and an all star band led by Hideaway's musical director Janette Mason!

 Recognised as one of Australia’s finest singers, Lily Dior has shared the stage with a remarkable list of outstanding musicians from Australia and around the world and has performed at many of Australia's best venues including The Opera House Concert Hall, The State Theatre, Sydney Town Hall and The Domain.
 A finalist at The National Jazz Awards she is also an experienced radio personality and host of The Freedman Fellowship Jazz Awards.

 The daughter of professional musicians who met and married in London, Lily spent her first five years touring the world with her parents who then settled in Australia.
 Returning to her roots in 2014, Lily has spent the last year in London building her reputation and has already established herself as an in demand performer appearing at iconic jazz venues such as Ronnie Scott’s, The 606 Club and Pizza Express Soho.

 Discovered by the late great Jackie Orszaczky as a teenager, performing a show she wrote and produced on the life of Billie Holiday, Lily became a seminal member of Sydney’s hottest Soul/Funk outfit, ‘The Godmothers’, wowing audiences with her electric stage presence and powerful voice.

 “If you see only one local band this year, make sure you catch this shimmering and wonderful soul funk act” (Bruce Elder, SMH)